E&O Insurance >FAQS>LAWYERS in Private Practice FAQs

 If you have a Restricted Area of Practice option under the LAWPRO policy, you may represent a client on the above matter.
 Under the Restricted Area of Practice option you must restrict your practice to immigration and/or criminal law (including representing clients in matters considered to be quasi-criminal).
 For further details, please review the Restricted Area of Practice criteria.

 LAWYERS who work in a partnership (general or LLP) or in a LAW CORPORATION (with more than one LAWYER) must choose the same practice options.
-As the fourth LAWYER in your firm does not qualify for the Restricted Area of Practice option (as he or she also does civil litigation work), none of the
+As the fourth LAWYER in your firm does not qualify for the Restricted Area of Practice option (as the lawyer also does civil litigation work), none of the

 LAWYERS in your firm can choose the Restricted Area of Practice option.
 Pursuant to the

 Program Information Guide,